Power law creep and delayed failure of gels and fibrous materials under stress: Acknowledgements

-{\it Acknowledgements ---} This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
-We thank Andrew Clarke for discussions and Schlumberger Cambridge Research for support.
+This project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No. 885146).
+We thank Andrew Clarke for discussions and SLB (Schlumberger Cambridge Research Ltd.) for support.